 We have internally and under contract with third parties developed proprietary platform technologies to uniquely authenticate or diagnose almost any material and substance.
-Our technology utilizes electromagnetic energy at various points along the electromagnetic spectrum to perform analytics which allow the user to identify, authenticate and diagnose depending upon the application and the unique field of use.
+Our technology utilizes electromagnetic energy at various points along the electromagnetic spectrum to perform analytics which allow the user to identify, authenticate and diagnose depending upon the unique application and field of use.
 The Company's proprietary platform technologies are called ChromaID and Bio-RFID.